 1. Fight Club

-The film stripped and burnt down popular believes of the burger eating crowd and made them into soaps.
+The film stripped and burnt down popular believe of the burger-eating crowd and made them into soaps.
 The Narrator represents a lost soul, Tyler Durden the messiah of destruction and Marla Singer a mere disturbance.
 All of them wear slippers of a generation defined by the number of channels their local cable operator showcases.
-In the course of the film you see them tossing around their slipper and playing around with it.
+In the course of the film, you see them tossing around their slipper and playing around with it.
 But in their naivety is a message: What if the inner demon overpowers the fake face?
-Does the slipper then act like a weapon killing insects?
+Does the slipper then act as a weapon killing insects?
 Maybe so!